usewaypoint/email-builder-js/README.md

 ## Why?

-It's time to finally stop using 90's style HTML and CSS to build product emails.
-EmailBuilder.js takes inspiration from [editor.js](https://github.com/codex-team/editor.js) and email component libraries and puts them into an easy to use no-code builder to that allow the entire team to contibute to building emails.
+It's finally time to stop using 90's style HTML and CSS to build product emails.
+EmailBuilder.js takes inspiration from [editor.js](https://github.com/codex-team/editor.js) and email component libraries and puts them into an easy to use no-code builder to that allow the entire team to build emails.

 Since the builder is completely free and open source, teams can self-host the builder and extend as needed.